curl/everything-curl/cmdline.md

 PowerShell, you need to type in its full name including the extension:
 "curl.exe".

-Different command line environments will also have different maximum command line lengths and force the users to limit how large amount of data that can be put into a single line. curl adapts to this by offering a way to provide command line options through a file or on stdin - using the -K option.
+Different command-line environments will also have different maximum command line lengths and force the users to limit how large amount of data that can be put into a single line. curl adapts to this by offering a way to provide command-line options through a file—or from stdin—using the -K option.

 ## Garbage in, garbage out